Southampton-RSG/2021-11-1-socobio-crs/novice/shell/01-filedir.md

 > it refers to the root directory.
 When it appears *inside* a name,
 > it's just a separator.

-## Listing the contents ot directories and moving around
+### Listing the contents of directories and moving around

 But how can we tell what's in directories, and how can we move around the file system?